kontenta/kontour/docs/tool-creation.md

 Those callables will be called (with any dependencies injected) by a middleware.
 This avoids running admin-related code on every page load on the public site.

-## Extending Kontour's Blade layouts
+## Extending Kontour Blade layouts

 In the Blade views you create for your admin pages you can inject a "view manager" instance: